rkillickdev/the-coffee-run/README.md

 ![Main Menu](docs/features/coffee-run-main-menu.png)

 When loading the app, users land on the main menu page so they can immediately access the service they need.
-The large 'Coffee Run' title at the top was created using the Pyfiglet module and let's the user know that they have come to the right place to order coffee.
+The large 'Coffee Run' title at the top was created using the Pyfiglet module and lets the user know that they have come to the right place to order coffee.

 4 options are provided.
 Number 1 allows the user to start the process of ordering their coffee.
 I have given this option priority, as this is the main reason why most users will access the app.
 Number 2 allows the user to access details of an order that has already been submitted.
 Number 3 is an admin view designed for the owner of the coffee shop so they can access information about sales based on the data collected by the app.
 Option 4 gives the user an opportunity to quit the app.
 I have only made this option available at this level of the program, as this is where users return once an order has been submitted.